 Matcha green tea

-Green tea powder is used by geishas to cure acne, because of its antibacterial, anti-inflammatory, and antioxidant properties.
+Matcha green tea powder is used by geishas to cure acne, because of its antibacterial, anti-inflammatory, and antioxidant properties.
 It’s also known to protect against skin cancer, so make your own matcha facial with honey and cinnamon.
 And don’t forget about drinking it either!
 It boosts the metabolism and clears the mind.

 Photos by Ana Stanciu